spatialcurrent/gotmpl/README.md

 # Description

+**gotmpl** is a lightweight wrapper around Go's native templating engine ([text/template](https://godoc.org/text/template)) that includes many more [template functions](https://godoc.org/text/template#hdr-Functions).  gotmpl is delivered as a simple command line program and supports multiple languages through cross compilers.

-**gotmpl** is a super simple command line program for rendering template.  **gotmpl** parses its context from environment variables and positional arguments.  **gotmpl** uses [go-adaptive-functions](https://github.com/spatialcurrent/go-adaptive-functions) for its functions and [go-simple-serializer](https://github.com/spatialcurrent/go-simple-serializer) for serializing data, such as in the "Render Time Table" example below.
+gotmpl uses [go-adaptive-functions](https://github.com/spatialcurrent/go-adaptive-functions) for its functions and [go-simple-serializer](https://github.com/spatialcurrent/go-simple-serializer) for serializing data, such as in the "Render Time Table" example below.

+Using cross compilers, this library can also be called by other languages, including `C`, `C++`, `Python`, and `JavaScript`.
+This library is cross compiled into a Shared Object file (`*.so`), which can be called by `C`, `C++`, and `Python` on Linux machines.
+This library is also compiled to pure `JavaScript` using [GopherJS](https://github.com/gopherjs/gopherjs), which can be called by [Node.js](https://nodejs.org) and loaded in the browser.
+See the examples folder for patterns that you can use.

 # Installation

+**CLI**

-No installation is required.
+No setup is required to run a gotmpl executable.
 Just grab a [release](https://github.com/spatialcurrent/gotmpl/releases).
 You might want to rename your binary to just `gotmpl` for convenience.

-If you do have go already installed, you can just run using `go run cmd/gotmpl/main.go` or install with `make install`
+If you do have go already installed, you can run using `go run github.com/spatialcurrent/gotmpl/cmd/gotmpl` or install with `make install`

 # Usage

+See the [text/template](https://godoc.org/text/template) documentation for information on how to use go templates.  [hugo](https://gohugo.io/) uses the same template engine, but with some changes.
+Since Go's native template engine behavior is to add the piped value to the end of the positional argument array, gotmpl reorders the piped value to the beginning of the argument array, so functions from go-adaptive-functions can be used.
+This leads to a more seamless pattern, particularly for functions such as `split`, `join`, etc.

 **CLI**